Difference Between Margin and Profit

 Gross profit represents the profit in dollar terms after incurring the direct costs associated with producing the goods and services sold by the business entity.
 Gross profit is calculated as:

-Gross margin represents the percentage of total revenue after incurring the direct costs associated with producing the good and services soldProducing The Good And Services SoldThe cost of goods sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+Gross margin represents the percentage of total revenue after incurring the direct costs of producing the good and services soldProducing The Good And Services SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. by the business entity.
 Gross margin is calculated as:

 #2 – Operating Profit vs. Operating Margin

-Operating profit represents the profit in dollar terms after incurring the direct costsDirect CostsDirect costs are costs incurred by an organization while performing its core business activity and can be attributed directly in the production cost, such as raw material costs, wages paid to factory staff, power & fuel expenses in a factory, and so on, but do not include indirect costs such as advertisement costs, administrative costs, etc. associated with producing the goods and services sold by the business entity and all the operating expenses, including the depreciation and amortization incurred during the operating cycle.
+Operating profit represents the profit in dollar terms after incurring the direct costsDirect CostsDirect cost refers to the cost of operating core business activity—production costs, raw material cost, and wages paid to factory staff.
+Such costs can be determined by identifying the expenditure on cost objects. associated with producing the goods and services sold by the business entity and all the operating expenses, including the depreciation and amortization incurred during the operating cycle.
 Operating profit is calculated as:

 Operating margin represents the percentage of total revenue after incurring the direct costs associated with producing the goods and services sold by the business entity and all the operating expenses, including the depreciation and amortization incurred during the operating cycleOperating CycleThe operating cycle of a company, also known as the cash cycle, is an activity ratio that measures the average time required to convert the company's inventories into cash..
 Operating margin is calculated as: